Valentino Pascucci

-Valentino Martin Pascucci (born November 17, 1978) is an American former professional baseball player.
-He played parts of two major league seasons with the Montreal Expos and New York Mets.
+Valentino Martin Pascucci (born November 17, 1978) is an American former professional baseball first baseman and outfielder.
+He played in Major League Baseball (MLB) for the Montreal Expos and New York Mets, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
 He batted and threw right-handed.

-In 2014, he transitioned to the role of hitting coach for the Mets Single A affiliate, the Savannah Sand Gnats.
+In 2014, he transitioned to the role of hitting coach for the Mets' SingleaA affiliate, the Savannah Sand Gnats.
 In 2016, he was named the hitting coach for the St. Lucie Mets.